 Description: This 6-hour self-paced course will take you through four modules that involve the use of Project WILD activities and resources to teach about climate change and climate adaptation.
 Through readings, videos, reflection exercises, and hands-on components, you will become familiar with Project WILD pedagogy and comfortable implementing a set of Project WILD activities that are ideal for learning about ecological and social aspects of wildlife, habitat, and a changing climate.
 Participants in this course will . . .

-- Explain basic concepts in climate change education and climate adaptation;
+• Explain basic concepts in climate change education and climate adaptation;

-- Modify activities that focus on wildlife to teach about climate change and climate adaptation to use in your educational setting.
+• Modify activities that focus on wildlife to teach about climate change and climate adaptation to use in your educational setting,

 The activities are also published in the 64-page module (booklet) titled Project WILD Climate & Wildlife.
-This booklet is an optinal purchase and is not required to take the online course.
+This booklet is an optional purchase and is not required to take the online course.
 The module contains a total of eight activities: six that are reprinted from the Project WILD K-12 Curriculum and Activity Guide, one from the Aquatic WILD K-12 Curriculum & Activity Guide, and one from Flying WILD: An Educators’ Guide to Celebrating Birds.

 ***In some locations in the United States, this course might be tailored with state-specific information and managed in conjunction with a state project WILD coordinator, who may have additional assignment requirements in order for you to receive a certificate.
-To inquire if your state offers a state-specific version of Climate & Wildlife Online, contact your state Project WILD coordinator.
+To inquire if your state offers a state-specific version of Climate & Wildlife Online, contact your state Project WILD coordinator

 Requirements:

-- Internet access
+• Internet access

-- Purchasing the Climate & Wildlife module is helpful, but not required
+• Purchasing the Climate & Wildlife module is helpful, but not required

-Growing Up WILD Online Spring 2023
+Growing Up WILD Online

 Who: Formal and non-formal educators of students ages 3-7

 When: Currently not available.
 This course is being updated.
-Check back in March 2023 for updates

-Cost: $20.60
+Cost: ---

 How to register: go to the Project WILD Online Store***